Simulate an active network with a central pump

 - Copy the element so that it can be edited.

-Structure of the new system ▶ 1:18
+Structure of the new plant

-The new system consists of:
+The new plant consists of:

 - Heat pump with the corresponding pressure loss